Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: The Flat Base Change Theorems

 We start with the definition of the base change functor.
 Let $k\to k'$ be a homomorphism of commutative rings.
 For an algebra $\cA$ over $k$, an $\cA\otimes k'$-module $W$ is an $\cA$-module for

 Conversely, if we are given an $\cA$-module $V$, $V\otimes k'$ is an $\cA\otimes k'$-module for

 These form an adjunction

-Similarly, if we are given a flat affine group scheme $K$ over $k$, we have the base change adjunction (Proposition \ref{2.1.1} (2)).
-In terms of $k$-functors, they are described as follows: For $k'$ a \textit{flat} $k$-algebra, we have
+Similarly, if we are given a flat affine group scheme $K$ over $k$, we have the base change adjunction (see the beginning of Section 2.1).
+In terms of $k$-functors, they are described as follows: For $k'$ a $k$-algebra, we have

 Hence the differential representations are compatible with the restrictions and the flat base changes.
 That is, let $k'$ be a flat $k$-algebra. \begin{itemize} \item If we are given a $K\otimes k'$-module $W$, the differential representation on the restriction of $W$ to $K$ coincides with